 - Fish and Shellfish Consumption

 Learn more from How’s My Waterway

 See below for what you can do to improve St. Cloud’s water.

 Conclusion – What Can You Do?

 Information about water quality in St. Cloud can be surprising.

 But there are things you can do in your home to clean up your water.

-- To filter out 15 of the 17 contaminants in your whole house, consider a Reverse Osmosis water filtration system for your home.
+- To filter out even more contaminants, consider a Reverse Osmosis water filtration system for your home.

 - These are more expensive than pitchers to purchase, but can be more effective.